Episode 5 – How to lose weight with nutrition and diet

 There are many approaches you can take to lose weight and it can get very overwhelming.
 Here are some of the common health and fitness lifestyle factors that drive weight loss:

 In this article today, let’s focus in on how to lose fat quickly, safely, and effectively through nutrition-based interventions.
+(Read: lose weight with good nutrition).
 Remember to check with your Doctor and Dietitian to make sure that this information is relevant to you.

 Tip #1: Vegetables, Fruits, Legumes First